 When it comes to culture, a curious global leader is better at navigating cultural lines, building bridges, communicating their vision across cultures, and adapting and thriving in diverse environments.
 These are the very qualities that make a global leader effective in connecting, collaborating and developing high-performing multicultural teams.

 What is Cultural Curiosity?

 Curiosity comes from within.
-It is an inner motivation and drive to explore, investigate, understand and learn.
+It is inner motivation and drives to explore, investigate, understand and learn.
 The goal is to acquire knowledge, skills as well as experiences.
 Humanity’s curiosity is seen as the driving force for developments in science, advancement in technology, exponential improvement in the quality of life, exploration of space and much more.